gmatozinho/VirtualWaiterWeb/README.md

 # VirtualWaiterWeb

-## Repository containing the code of the VirtualWaiter webApp: <https://virtual-waiter-c6d42.web.app/>
+## Repository containing the code of the [VirtualWaiter webApp](https://virtual-waiter-c6d42.web.app/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.